jwjung224/Database_Project/README.md

 # Database_Project

- #This project was a group project from CSS 475 Fall 2015.
+ \nThis project was a group project from CSS 475 Fall 2015.
- #We implemented Database project in MySQL by using MySQLBench.
+ We implemented Database project in MySQL by using MySQLBench.
  It created by